chimera-linux/ckms/README.md

 is installed into the state directory with `add`, so you no longer have to worry about it.
 You can still specify `-c` or `--modconf` manually if you wish to override it for some reason.

+It is possible to disable a module for a specific kernel version.
+This is done by creating a file named the same as the kernel version in the `ckms-disable` directory within the source tree of the module.
+If this is done, `ckms` will not allow you to build the module, and it will show as `disabled` in `status`.

+If disabled after it is built, it will show as `built+disabled` in `status` and it will not be installable.
+If disabled after it is installed, it will still show as `installed` in `status` and you will be able to uninstall it.
+You will be able to `clean` it if built, regardless of installed status.

+This functionality can be used e.g. by package managers to prevent CKMS from building modules that are managed through packaged binaries for specific kernels.

 Once built, you can install it similarly, with